 << Go back

-To find materials in Special Collections, researchers may need to search in several places.
-Tripod, the Libraries’ online catalog, contains the records for all books held by Special Collections, and some of the manuscript materials.
+To find materials in Quaker & Special Collections, researchers may need to search in several places.
+Tripod, the Libraries’ online catalog, contains the records for all books held by Quaker & Special Collections, and some of the manuscript materials.
 You can limit your search to Haverford Special Collections.

 Some manuscript materials can be found through Tripod.
 If there is an online guide to the collection, the Tripod record will provide a link to this guide.
 To browse or search the complete list of manuscript collections, see the link on the right.

-Some ephemera can be found through searching Tripod, and there is an index to the newspaper issues held by Special Collections.
+Some ephemera can be found through searching Tripod, and there is an index to the newspaper issues held by Quaker & Special Collections.

-Digital surrogates of materials in Special Collections can be found in two digital repositories.
+Digital surrogates of materials in Quaker & Special Collections can be found in two digital repositories.
 Collections in Triptych include Bi-Co News photographs, Friendly Association for Regaining and Preserving Peace with the Indians by Pacific Measures materials, the Cope-Evans family papers, historic photographs of Haverford College, Quaker broadsides, Quaker journals and diaries, images of Quaker meeting houses, and materials related to Quakers and slavery.
 Some material can also be found in digital exhibits, a list of which can be found here.